DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Experiment

 \subsection{Further Analysis}

 In this subsection, we primarily investigate the generalizability of DELTA from two perspectives.
 First, we analyze the performance of DELTA when different backbones are employed in the edge-oriented subnetworks.
 Second, we compare the runtime of DELTA with baseline algorithms to assess its efficiency.
-Third, we utilize t-SNE to visualize the differences in the diversity of selected node distributions between the proposed DELTA and two classic baseline methods, Uncertainty~\cite{nodeentropy} and Degree~\cite{AGE}.
+Third, we utilize t-SNE to visualize the differences in the diversity of selected node distributions between the proposed DELTA and two classic baseline methods, Uncertainty~\citep{nodeentropy} and Degree~\citep{AGE}.

-\subsubsection{Performance on Different Edge-oriented Subnetworks.}
+\subsubsection{Performance on Different Edge-oriented Subnetworks}

 It is necessary to explore the generalizability of the edge-oriented graph subnetworks under different backbones.
-We replace the edge-oriented graph subnetworks with Graph Attention Networks (GAT)~\cite{GAT}, Simplifying Graph Convolutional Networks (SGConv)~\cite{SGConv}, and Topology adaptive graph convolutional networksrespectively (TAGConv)~\cite{du2017topology}, as shown in Figure~\ref{fig:general_conference}.
-We observe the following: (1) The best results are obtained when TAGConv is used as the first edge-oriented subnetwork, while the results are relatively poorer when GAT or SGConv is used as the edge-oriented subnetwork.
+We replace the edge-oriented graph subnetworks with Graph Attention Networks (GAT)~\citep{GAT}, Simplifying Graph Convolutional Networks (SGConv)~\citep{SGConv}, and Topology adaptive graph convolutional networks respectively (TAGConv)~\citep{du2017topology}, as shown in Figure~\ref{fig:general_conference}. \RR{These three types of encoders explore graph convolution operations from three representative perspectives, including adaptive weight allocation, efficiency optimization, and topological structures, respectively.} We observe the following: (1) The best results are obtained when TAGConv is used as the first edge-oriented subnetwork, while the results are relatively poorer when GAT or SGConv is used as the edge-oriented subnetwork.
 (2) Overall, even with different backbones for the edge-oriented graph subnetwork, the proposed DELTA still demonstrates superior performance, which validates DELTA's strong generalizability and the effectiveness of achieving complementary information through different graph subnetworks.
 For more insights into the generalizability across additional datasets, please refer to Figure~\ref{fig:generalall_conference} in the Appendix, where the conclusions remain robust.

-\subsubsection{Performance vs Runtime.}
+\subsubsection{Performance vs Runtime}